buet17/DjangoProject/README.md

-Using ReportLab, Its easy to download report as PDF or CSF
+Using ReportLab, Its easy to download report as PDF or CSV